YogeshKurmi/machine_learnig-andrewNg_course/README.md

 # Machine Learning - Coursera
-hello , this repository contains my exercise work, The series of code is what I have completed and implemented while attending the course.it may help u at some points ...i have provided some alternative codes thru comments in the exercise code
+hello , this repository contains my exercise work, The series of code is what I have completed and implemented while attending the course. this may help freshers at some points ...i have provided some alternative codes thru comments in the exercise code.

+I came across this highly recommended 11 week course Machine Learning by Stanford University on Coursera by Professor Andrew Ng during  3rd year of my college and decided to give it a try.
+Having extensively used libraries in all my ML projects this course gave me a much clearer understanding of the ground level mechanics of the Math behind these great ML techniques.
+The intuitive approach in covering few complicated concepts just make it look so interesting and relatively easy.

+An amazing experience developing from scratch some of the very commonly used algorithms such as  >>> Linear Regression, Logistic Regression, SVM, Recommender Systems, Neural Networks, K Means, Anomaly Detection etc. and the techniques to optimize the math using vectorization.

+A completion certicate is uploaded on my Linkedin acount.

 ## Code Requirements